-Strictly speaking from the law book it does but the ground realities are somewhat different.
-In most cases the officers make up their mind even before you take the field sobriety test and merely use it to collect more evidence.
-If you take the test in an inebriated state you help them gather more evidence.
-If you refuse to do so you are supporting their suspicion that your blood alcohol level is beyond legal limits.
+Strictly speaking from the law book, it does, but the ground realities are somewhat different.
+In most cases, the officers make up their mind even before you take the field sobriety test and merely use it to collect more evidence.
+If you take the test in an inebriated state, you help them gather more evidence.
+If you refuse to do so, you are supporting their suspicion that your blood alcohol level is beyond legal limits.
 In such a situation you should politely refuse to take the test and request permission to talk to your Pittsburgh DUI Lawyer.

-5. Should I Take Blood or Breath Test?
+- Should I Take Blood or Breath Test?

 Refusal to cooperate in such tests has both pros and cons.
-If you feel that your BAC level is moderate or technically speaking between 0.08% and 0.099% which is categorized as General Impairment and you don’t have prior charges of DUI it is in your interest to take the test as it will result in lesser penalties.
-However, if you have consumed too much alcohol (more than three large glasses) and have a prior DUI conviction you can escape strict punishment by refusing the test.
+If you feel that your BAC level is moderate or technically speaking between 0.08% and 0.099%, which is categorized as General Impairment, and you don’t have prior charges of DUI, it is in your interest to take the test, as it will result in lesser penalties.
+However, if you have consumed too much alcohol (more than three large glasses) and have a prior DUI conviction, you can escape strict punishment by refusing the test.

 Miranda rights need to be mandatorily read out during custodial interrogation and not when your vehicle is pulled for DUI suspicion.
 Therefore, the police officer may not read you your rights.

-For a free consultation with a Pittsburgh DUI defense attorney in Pittsburgh, Ohio, or West Virginia, contact us online today, or by calling 412-389-0805 or 1-844-PITT-DUI.
+For a free consultation with a DUI defense attorney in Pittsburgh, Ohio, or West Virginia, contact us online today, or by calling 412-389-0805 or 1-844-PITT-DUI.
 Logue Law Group is available 24/7.